-The cost of required equipment and tools is allowed.
+The cost of required equipment is allowed.
 Various fees related to education and/or employment are allowed.
 Must be required for their WIOA Title I sponsored program.
-Maximum expenditure is \$2,000 per participant per program year.
+Limit is not to exceed \$500.00 per participant per program year.

-NEEDS RELATED PAYMENTS
+NEEDS-RELATED PAYMENTS

-Not allowed in Northeast Iowa LWDA.
+Not allowed in Northwest Iowa LWDA.